Oats in Bulk

 I chopped apples and added all of the ingredients to the bowl as I kept track of how much I was adding… just in case the experiment turned out well and I could share my new recipe with you!
 That is how most of my recipes are created.
 Some pass the taste test and some… well, I can’t be perfect every time!

 In this case my experiment totally worked!
 Actually, it turned out even better than I had expected.

 I know the cookies look a bit rustic; but trust me, they’re delicious!
-I’m calling them Healthy Apple Cake Breakfast Cookies because the flavor reminds me so much of a popular apple cake mix that I’ve tasted and purchased at home parties.
+I’m calling them Healthy Apple Cake Breakfast Cookies because the flavor reminds me so much of the Tastefully Simple Nana’s Apple Cake mix that I’ve tasted and purchased at home parties.

 1 1/3 cup oat flour

 1/2 teaspoon baking soda

 1 1/2 teaspoon cinnamon